Woking Dance Space classes are taught by a variety of hard working, talented and energetic teachers.

 Princess Cruises has some of the most elaborate and high end shows that are available on water and in 2014 Charlotte was asked by the company to assist in teaching and installing their shows on to the ships.

 In 2015 Charlotte returned home and started working for Guildford Fringe Theatre Company where she is the General Manager.
 Charlotte choreographs and directs their pantomimes and in house productions, occasionally still performing!
 Charlotte is over the moon to have found Woking Dance Space when she finished performing professionally and is blown away by the standard of dancers and teachers that are part of such a wonderful organisation.

-Charlotte teaches Jazz Technique and Charlotte’s Jazz Razmataz!.
+Charlotte teaches Free Jazz and Charlotte’s Jazz Razmataz!.